 What if I lose part or all of my tooth and can’t recover it?

 If you’ve lost all or part of your tooth and can’t find it (this often happens when you lose a tooth while chewing), don’t panic!
-We have a variety of options to replace permanently lost teeth and will be happy to work through them with you once we’ve administered treatment for any pain you may be experiencing.
-Possible replacements include bridges, dentures, and implants.
+Visit your dentist for emergency dental care, and they’ll administer treatment for any pain you may be experiencing.
+Your dentist can go over options to replace permanently lost teeth.